Coyote Springs

 The site in question was documented but has yet to be rediscovered since the installation of the railroad and paved highways.
 Unfortunately, these modernizations have left some historic locations in a state of destitution.
 It is worth noting that this particular site was referenced by Pat Garrett in his book detailing the pursuit of Billy the Kid.
 Further research may be necessary to uncover the location and preserve this piece of history for future generations.

-This site is NOT confirmed as Billy’s hideout, but if it was not, it was near there somewhere
+This area is NOT confirmed as Billy’s hideout, but if it was not, it was near there somewhere!

 This site is currently being monitored by the NM-BLM and Lincoln Forest Rangers.